keithly/evtours/README.md

 - Dependencies are managed using pip-tools
 - Mark src as the Sources Root in PyCharm
-- Run `uvicorn evtours.main:app --reload` from src/
+- Run `uvicorn evtours.main:app --reload` from root dir